Josh Waters (PhD student)

 Background

 I am a part-time PhD student in Education at Moray House School of Education and Sport.
-My research looks at educational questions from a sociological perspective, and also draws on broader themes in educational theory — particularly in relation to educational purpose (the aims and values that underpin schooling) and consciousness (how students and teachers come to understand themselves, others and the world).
+My research approaches educational questions from a sociological perspective, and also draws on themes from educational theory — particularly those surrounding educational purpose and critical consciousness.

 My doctoral research examines the proliferation of British international schools in Southeast Asia, with a particular focus on Thailand.
-I am especially interested in how these schools engage with both imagined and lived global connections.
-I explore how educational purpose is articulated by schools, how it is interpreted by different actors, and how these understandings operate within a global context shaped by historical legacies.
+The thesis explores how these schools engage with both imagined and lived global connections.
+It examines how educational purpose is articulated by schools, how it is interpreted by different actors, and how these understandings operate within a global context shaped by historical legacies.

-Alongside my research, I work in secondary education and bring over 16 years of experience as a teacher and school leader in both the UK and overseas.
-This professional background informs my academic interests through sustained reflection on the aims of education, the social dynamics shaping students’ experiences, and the ways in which young people make sense of their place in the world.
+Alongside my research, I have been working in secondary education for over 16 years — both in the UK and overseas.
+I find that my professional background informs my academic interests through ongoing reflection on why we educate and how young people come to make sense of their place in the world.
+I also hope that my academic engagement helps me think more meaningfully about what I do in the classroom and how I do it.

 Qualifications